 Model answer – meets required standard

 One benefit of electroplating is that it improves corrosion resistance.
-Outdoor decorative metal items are exposed to rain and moisture, hence coating by electroplating helps protect the metal from rusting and deterioration.
+Outdoor decorative metal items are exposed to rain and moisture, thereforecoating by electroplating helps protect the metal from rusting and deterioration.

 Another benefit is beautification.
 Electroplating can provide a shiny and decorative finish, which makes the products more visually attractive to customers.
 This is particularly important for decorative products.